Book Summary: How To Be an Antiracist by Ibram X. Kendi | The 3 Big Ideas

 Segregationist Ideas – Black people are inferior by nature.
 They will never be as good as whites.

 “White supremacists are the ones supporting policies that benefit racist power against the interests of the majority of White people.
 White supremacists claim to be pro-White but refuse to acknowledge that climate change is having a disastrous impact on the earth White people inhabit.
-They oppose affirmative-action programs, despite White women being their primary beneficiaries.
-White supremacists rage against Obamacare even as 43 percent of the people who gained lifesaving health insurance from 2010 to 2015 were White.”
+They oppose affirmative-action programs, despite White women being their primary beneficiaries.”

 “Whenever the antiracist sees individuals behaving positively or negatively, the antiracist sees exactly that: individuals behaving positively or negatively, not representatives of whole races.
 Behavior is something humans do, not races.”